AllenWorker/Heritage-Walks/README.md

 # Heritage-Walks

-This project is an admin portal for an upcoming mobile application, that will allow for users to use as a tour guide to see where certain locations are and get information on these locations.
+This project is an admin portal for the Heritage Walks project here: https://github.com/AllenWorker/HertiageWalks-XamarinForm The application allows for users to use it in place of a tour guide as they follow a given heritage walk.

-This portal allows for the admininstrator of the system to be able to add, update, delete and read from a database.
+This portal allows for the administrator of the Heritage Walks system to modify what trails, stops and other data is available from within the application.
+This portal utilises Laravel (a PHP framework) to provide easy setup and allow for quick deployment on to a PHP supported web server.

-Developed using Laravel (a PHP framework) and Laragon (an all in one web/database setup for Windows).
+This portal was developed using both Laravel (a PHP framework) and Laragon (an all in one web/database setup for Windows).